chettrick/stm32cubef4/Projects/STM324x9I_EVAL/Examples/PWR/PWR_STOP/readme.txt

 @par Example Description

-This example shows how to enters the system to STOP mode and wake-up from this mode using RTC Wakeup Timer Event connected to EXTI Line 22 or Key push button EXTI Line 13.
+This example shows how to enters the system to STOP mode and wake-up from this mode using RTC Wake-up Timer Event connected to EXTI Line 22 or Key push button EXTI Line 13.

 In the associated software
   - the system clock is set to 180 MHz
   - the EXTI_Line13 is configured to generate interrupt on falling edge
-  - the EXTI_Line22 connected internally to the RTC Wakeup event is configured to generate an interrupt on rising edge each 4s
+  - the EXTI_Line22 connected internally to the RTC Wake-up event is configured to generate an interrupt on rising edge each 4s
   - the SysTick is programmed to generate an interrupt each 1 ms In the SysTick interrupt handler, LED2 is toggled, this is used to indicate whether the MCU is in STOP or RUN mode.

-The system enters STOP mode and will wait for the RTC Wakeup event to be generated each 4s, or Key push button is pressed.
+The system enters STOP mode and will wait for the RTC Wake-up event to be generated each 4s, or Key push button is pressed.
- - If the RTC WakeUp event (EXTI_Line22) is the source of wakeup from STOP, LED1 is toggled.
+ - If the RTC WakeUp event (EXTI_Line22) is the source of wake-up from STOP, LED1 is toggled.
- - If the Key button (EXTI_Line13) is the source of wakeup from STOP, LED4 is toggled.
+ - If the Key button (EXTI_Line13) is the source of wake-up from STOP, LED4 is toggled.

 This behavior is repeated in an infinite loop.